bubbleran/Telco-Network-Configuration/README.md

 ## Requirements

-Before deploying this blueprint, ensure your system meets the requirements for both the Agentic LLM Workflow and the BubbleRAN Environment.
+Before deploying this blueprint, ensure that your system meets the requirements for both the Agentic LLM Workflow and the BubbleRAN Environment.

 ### Agentic LLM Workflow Requirements